jails-org/Boilerplate/README.md

 - Boilerplate.toJSON( JSONObject ) : Transforms a json to string, useful to be used on `data` attribute on HTMLElements.
 - Boilerplate.getData( String ) : Get the json object from a file in `/data` folder.
-- Boilerpate.getRoute( String ) : Get a route from a specific `app`.
+- Boilerpate.getRoute( String ) : Get a route from a specific `page`.
 Ex.
 Boilerplate.getRoute('home')